ARTICLE | 5 MIN | VIEWS FROM THE FLOOR

 History seems to be repeating itself and in relatively short order.
-The recent rally has driven a sharp rise in the market capitalisation of companies trading at enterprise value (EV) to sales ratios above 10 or 20 times – i.e., stocks where the market is willing to pay extraordinarily high prices relative to the companies' revenue.
+The recent rally has led to a sharp increase in the number of companies valued at over 10 or 20 times their annual revenue.

-Today, over 20% of weight in the MSCI World has an EV/sales ratio greater than 10!
-That's back in dotcom bubble territory.
-The question now is whether these inflated multiples will create lasting value or unravel under pressure.
+Companies with an enterprise value-to-sales ratio (EV/sales) greater than 10 now account for over 20% of the MSCI World index, levels not seen since the dotcom bubble.
+The question now is whether these inflated valuations can create lasting value or are destiined to unravel under pressure.

 We first looked at this in late 2020 as the FAANG1 stocks surged, warning that these kinds of stocks were likely to underperform.
 And for a while, that call was correct.
 From 2020 through 2022, this group of stocks lagged significantly.